Binge Eating Disorder Factsheet (for Schools)

 What Teachers Should Know

 Almost everyone overeats sometimes.
 And it's normal for kids and teens to have bigger appetites during growth spurts.
-Binge eating, however, is an eating disorder in which people frequently eat unusually large amounts of food quickly, and often feel like they can't stop.
+Binge eating, though, is an eating disorder in which people often eat large amounts of food quickly, and feel like they can't stop.

-Binge eating, also called compulsive eating, can be triggered by feelings of stress, anger, boredom, sadness, or anxiety.
-Unlike bulimia, another eating disorder, most people who binge eat don't force themselves to vomit (purge) and usually become overweight after several months of overeating.
+Binge eating can be triggered by feelings of stress, anger, boredom, sadness, or anxiety.
+Unlike bulimia, another eating disorder, people with binge eating disorder don't force themselves to vomit or over-exercise (purge).
+They usually become overweight after several months of overeating.

 Health risks associated with weight gain and obesity due to binge eating include:

-- binge eating more food than most people could consume in short periods of time
+- eats more food than most people could in a short period of time

-- binge eating that occurs, on average, at least 2 days a week for 6 months
+- binge eats, on average, at least once a week for 3 months

 Students who have a binge eating disorder may:

-- feel socially isolated and ashamed of their weight and eating habits
+- feel ashamed of their weight and eating habits

-- often eat in secret or alone because of embarrassment
+- eat in secret or alone because of embarrassment

-- hoard snacks or extra foods, and hide wrappers or containers
+- hoard snacks or extra food, and hide wrappers or containers

 - skip school or avoid activities for fear of being teased or bullied

-- need additional time to make up homework or assignments due to doctor or counseling appointments
+- need extra time to make up homework or assignments due to doctor, nutrition, or counseling appointments

 What Teachers Can Do